 \end{figure}

-In the previous section, we mentioned that the onset deviation feature will have problems when the performer did not play at the exact tempo indicated by the score.
-As illustrated in Fig. \ref{fig:normalizationprob}, if the performance is played slower than expected, the deviation will grow larger and larger over time same, and vice versa is it's played faster.
-The systematic bias caused by the difference in total duration will mix up with the local deviation, For a long phrase, the onset deviation of the last notes can be as larger as a dozen quarter notes.
+The previous section has pointed out that the onset deviation feature may face some difficulties, when the performer did not play at the exact tempo indicated by the score.
+As illustrated in Fig. \ref{fig:normalizationprob}, if the performance is played slower than expected, the deviation will grow larger and larger over time same, and vice versa.
+The systematic bias caused by the difference in total duration mixes up with the local deviation, For a long phrase, the onset deviation of the last notes can be as larger as a dozen of quarter notes.
 These kind of extremely large values will be learned by the model and cause erroneous predictions.
-A note may be delayed for a few quarter notes, causing it the notes to be played in the wrong order.
+A note may be delayed for a few quarter notes, and the notes will be played in the wrong order.

-In other words, the onset deviation actually contains two type of deviation: a global/systematic deviation cause by the difference between performed and nominal tempo, and a local deviation cause by note-level expression.
+In other words, the onset deviation actually contains two types of deviations: A global/systematic deviation caused by the difference between performed and nominal tempos, and a local deviation caused by the note-level expression.
 Since the intention of the onset deviation feature is to capture the note-level expression, the performance must be linearly scaled to cancel out the global deviation.

-Initially, we tried two possible way of normalization:
+Initially, we tried two possible ways of normalization:

 \begin{enumerate}